 There are so many fun things to do while camping.
 It’s what makes the experience so special.
 Yet sometimes it can be hard to remember all of your options.

-If you are planning on taking a camping trip this year, then here we listed activities to do while camping to make the most of it.
-Especially if you’re new to camping.
+If you’re planning on taking a camping trip this year, then here are some fun activities to do while camping to make the most of it.
+Especially if you’re new to it!

-You won’t run out of ideas with this list that you can do with kids, your partner, or even by yourself.
+I hope you don’t run out of ideas with this list of thing you can do with kids, your partner, or even by yourself.
 It’s time to get outdoors and make some memories.

-I do recommend that you bring a few things that will help your hiking experience go well.
+I do recommend that you bring a few day hike items to be prepared.

-Almost all national parks, state parks, country park campgrounds have trails ranging from easy to difficult.
+Almost all national parks, state parks, and county park campgrounds have trails ranging from easy to difficult.

-Remember NOT to push yourself to finish a trail if you feel that your body can’t keep up anymore.
+Remember NOT to push yourself on a trail too challenging.
 The goal is to come back to camp feeling accomplished.

-An evening camping is never complete without a bonfire.
+Spending an evening camping is not complete without a bonfire.

-Chat with fellow campers, let your kids play with the other kids in the campground, play games, and sing-along to campfire songs while surrounding a bonfire to make your camping memorable.
+Chat with fellow campers, and let your kids play with the other kids in the campground.
+Play games and sing-along to campfire songs while surrounding a bonfire to make your camping memories.

 Plan to bring supplies for s’ mores!
-You’ll need a bonfire for this, but it’s totally worth it right?
-As long as you have the fire, you can roast some delicious s’ mores.
+You’ll need a bonfire for this, but it’s totally worth it.
+As long as you have a fire, or even a grill, you can roast some delicious sticky treats.

 I highly recommend splurging once in a while, even if you’re a full-time RV family and camping is the norm for you.
 Indulge one-in-awhile and have a s’mores night.

 You can pick up a cheap fishing pole at Target or Walmart and enjoy some time on the lake at your campground.
-If you have a child or grandchild with you, they can fish without even needing a fishing license.
+If you have kids or grandchildren with you, they can fish without even needing a fishing license.

-If you plan to camp near water, be sure to bring your swimsuits.
+If you plan to camp near the water, be sure to bring your swimsuit.
 Swimming can be a great way to cool off on a hot day, or even take a natural ‘bath’ after a long day of hiking.

-Go on a real-life treasure hunting game by geocaching.
+Go on a real-life treasure hunt game by geocaching.
 It uses GPS and is a great learning tool for adults and kids alike.